Solaire · May 19, 2026

 - Assess your roof's potential: available surface area, orientation, shading, structural condition.

-- Calculate your annual consumption: the foundation for correctly sizing your installation.
+- Calculate your annual consumption.
+It's the basis for sizing your installation correctly.

-- Obtain a personalized profitability analysis incorporating all three incentives and your consumption profile.
+- Obtain a personalized profitability analysis that incorporates all three incentives and your consumption profile.

 - Submit the grid connection request to Hydro-Québec before any work begins.